Leavenworth County Court Records

 Court Forms

-The Kansas Judicial Branch provides downloadable court forms for use in civil, small claims, and limited actions cases.
-Forms include petition templates, summons, subpoenas, garnishment documents, and motions.
-Self-represented litigants should review the applicable forms and filing instructions before submitting documents to the clerk.
+The Kansas Judicial Branch provides downloadable court forms for civil, small claims, and limited actions cases.
+These include petition templates, summons, subpoenas, garnishment documents, and motions.
+Review the applicable forms and filing instructions carefully before submitting documents to the clerk.

 Property and Land Records